martinowren/itera-workshop-firebase/__tasks__/part1/README.md

 ![Example values for the first collection](https://i.ibb.co/P9w3vxn/Screenshot-2020-10-09-at-13-35-22.png)

-## Task 5: Connect the web app to your Firebase database
+## Task 5: Connect the web app to your Cloud Firestore database
 Finally, time to actually dig into some code!
 We'll now retrieve and configure the Firebase config so that we can communicate with our Cloud Firestore from our web app.

 1. First, we need to register a web app in Firebase Console.
 On the "Project Overview page" you can add a new app.
 Choose the "Web" option marked with "</>" and give it a name of your choosing.
 You can leave the "Firebase hosting" option unselected, we will configure hosting from the Firebase CLI in part 3.